clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 When the player returns to their room, they can see two **swarms of bats**—Strahd's spies—gathered on the eaves of a nearby house, watching silently from the darkness.
 ### Morning at the Mansion
 The players' rest at the mansion passes without incident.
-When they awaken the following morning shortly before dawn, they can find the burgomasters' corpse lying in a coffin in the living room as described in <span class="citation">E4.
+When they awaken the following morning shortly before dawn, they can find the mayors' corpse lying in a coffin in the living room as described in <span class="citation">E4.
 Burgomaster's Mansion (p.
 44)</span>.
 Ismark and Ireena are in the dining room, quietly drinking tea.

 When the players descend to the main floor, Ireena greet them and insists on fixing them bowls of goat's milk porridge and cups of chamomile tea for breakfast.
 While Ireena busies herself in the kitchen, Ismark solemnly and apologetically asks the players for three favors.